AcademySoftwareFoundation/tac/process/start_project.md

 ### What happens next?

 Generally, the TAC will schedule project proposals at the following [TAC Meeting](/meetings).
 Guidelines for the presentation to the TAC are detailed in the [project lifecycle](/process/lifecycle#tac-presentation).

+Key things to keep in mind for project proposals to the TAC:

+- Often, the TAC may not vote to include the project in the same meeting it's proposed, so don't be concerned if the TAC postpones the vote to a following meeting or via email.
+- Projects accepted at the Incubation level are generally mature, stable projects that have existed for many years ( examples include OpenVDB, OpenEXR, and OpenImageIO ).
+Projects that are newly forming or incomplete should propose to join at the Sandbox level.
+- The TAC may ask for the project to go back and address specific questions and/or concerns and then re-propose the project.